-On/off control knob.
+On-off control knob.
 Built-in pressure regulator.
 Vented hood.
 Durable enamel finish.
 Steel handle.
-Dura-Base cylinder holder works with 16.4-oz. propane cylinder (not included).
+Dura-Base cylinder holder works with 16.4-ounce propane cylinder (not included).

 Goes through propane a little quicker than other lanterns its size, so be sure to bring extra.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.